 Hiking footwear comes in an almost mindboggling variety of forms, from low-cut, lightweight, hiking boots right through to beefy mountaineering models.

 However, one thing that holds for every type of boot is that an ill-fitting hiking boot is about the surest way there is to turn your time on the trails into a true suffer-fest.

 1. Know your feet

 Before you head to the store to try hiking or mountaineering boots, we recommend having a good idea of your feet’ quirks and peculiarities beforehand.

 If you have particularly flat feet, high arches, wide feet, bunions, or any other atypical features, passing this info on to the store assistant will help narrow down the options and save you a lot of trial and error before finding the right pair.

-2. How Should Hiking Shoes Fit: Come prepared
+2. How Should Hiking Boots Fit: Come prepared

 When you go to the store to try on hiking boots, a little bit of foresight can go a long way toward helping you find the perfect hiking boot fit.

 When it comes to hiking boot sizing, make sure to wear the type of socks you would wear when out on a hike.
 If you happen to buy a new pair of boots that fit your feet perfectly in thin daywear socks, they might be on the pinchy side when worn with thicker hiking socks when your feet are swollen after a day on the trails.

 To minimize the risk of buying too small, do your shopping later in the day when your feet will be at their largest.
 Feet swell throughout the day and can be much more voluminous in the pm compared to the am.

 3. How Tight Should Hiking Boots Be: Do the finger test